Life can feel stagnant sometimes.

 This is crucial to think about ahead of time as it helps you prepare for the worst.
 Expecting a threat to your income will inspire you to take steps to stop it happening.

 Diversifying your income streams is one of the best ways to do it.
 Essentially, relying on just one source of money is a risky game.
-If, for whatever reason, it gets taken away, then you can be in a spot of financial bother.
+If, for whatever reason (such as a pandemic, no joke for digital nomads), it gets taken away, then you can be in a spot of financial bother.
 Just the knowledge of that potentiality can evoke stress and worry.

 Spread your bets instead.
 Having just started living your dream, it would suck to see it in jeopardy.
 Do what you can to get a secondary income stream to work as a fall-back, just in case.